 For example, for the condition below, the bank rule would be applied if either the description or reference text fields in the bank statement line contained the word 'Energy'.

 Allocating fixed value line items (optional) and the remainder

 After you've set up any fixed value allocations, you need to tell Xero what to do with the balance of the transaction.
-You can allocate the remainder to one account in your Chart of Accounts or split it between two or more, and assign a tracking category if you wish.
+You can allocate the remainder to one account in your Chart of Accounts or split it between two or more.
+You can also assign a tracking category to these lines if you wish.